Samsomathilaka/Web-Programming/topic-01/unit-3/talk-3/talk-3.md

 Responsive Webs 2

-This section will introduce you responsive websites.
+The video will show you some examples, and then try to create layouts on the document.